 FAQs regarding proposed water park project in South Loop

-- Property taxpayers in Bloomington are not put at risk with this project.
+- Bloomington property taxes are not put at risk with this project.

 - The City will not own, operate or finance the project at the time of construction.
-Ownership would transfer to the City after 30 years, or sooner if the debt is paid off earlier.
+Ownership would transfer to the City after 30 years, or sooner, if and when the debt is paid off.

 - Estimates of benefit to the community include an additional $1M in admissions taxes, as well as an incremental increase in lodging tax revenue.

-- Mall of America is not enriched in this project structure.
-The waterpark will be owned by a non-profit entity not related to Triple 5.
-Excess revenues flow to pay off the project debt, not to the nonprofit ownership nor the waterpark manager.
+- The waterpark will be owned by a non-profit entity not related to Mall of America.
+Excess profits flow to pay off the project debt, not to the nonprofit ownership nor the waterpark manager or developer.

-- Poor performance by the waterpark (lower attendance than projected) would not create financial exposure for the City.
-The financial performance is back-stopped by ARBLs (alternative revenues by legislation; admissions, food/beverage, lodging and sales taxes that get turned on) that are limited to Mall of America property and would be paid by MOA visitors.
+- Poor performance by the waterpark (lower attendance than projected) would not create direct financial exposure for the City.
+The financial performance is back-stopped by ARBLs (alternative revenues by legislation; admissions, food/beverage, lodging and sales taxes that would be turned on) that are limited to Mall of America property and would be paid by MOA visitors.

 View a larger version of this map